Al-Ashir-Intisar/PreTeXt-codespace/README.md

      ```bash
      pretext deploy --pages
      ```
+   - Deployment will also be triggered when changes are pushed to the  default (main) branch.
    - If you encounter that github pages is not being deployed follow the instruction below:

 ---